-Current land use for the 2.36-inch Rocket Area MRS at the Former Camp Fannin is a combination of residential, light agricultural, light commercial, and recreational.
+Current land use for the 60 mm Mortar Area MRS at the Former Camp Fannin is a combination of residential, light agricultural, light commercial, and recreational.
 Recreational activities may include hunting, fishing, and hiking.

-Future land use at the 2.36-inch Rocket Area MRS is not expected to change appreciably from its current use, although it has been evaluated for some limited potential residential and commercial development.
+Future land use at the 60 mm Mortar Area MRS is not expected to change appreciably from their current uses, although 97 acres within the MRS are currently planned for residential development (mobile home park) by the landowner.